Source “Haste denies all acts their dignity.”

 Conclusion: Bringing Dante’s Lesson into the Modern Day

 Tracing the saying “Haste denies all acts their dignity” back to its 14th-century roots in The Divine Comedy enriches its meaning profoundly.
-We see that it is not just a catchy phrase but a distillation of a deep spiritual insight.
+We discover that it is not just a catchy phrase but a distillation of a deep spiritual insight.
 From Virgil’s gentle correction of Dante at the foot of Mount Purgatory, we learn a timeless lesson about the corrosive nature of impatience.